-Much of the development and implementation of the Department's policies and programs are carried out by standing and ad hoc committees.
-The Chair is an ex officio member of all department committees and can vote on all committees except the Committee of Eligible Faculty and the Promotion and Tenure Subcomittee.
-Each committee will lodge a copy of its minutes with the Department Chair as a permanent record.
+Much of the development and implementation of the Department's policies and programs is carried out by standing and ad hoc committees.
+The Chair is an ex-officio member of all department committees and can vote on all committees except the Committee of Eligible Faculty and the Promotion and Tenure Subcommittee.
+Each committee should maintain a copy of its minutes with the Department Chair as a permanent record.

 All members of the department faculty will be enlisted in the joint tasks of governance and service.
 Staff and students will be enlisted as specified in this document as the Chair or respective committees determine necessary and appropriate to their respective concerns.
 There will be three elected committees serving as administrative/academic units for the Department as a whole.
 The three elected committees will be made up of five members and all committees will be elected by the Department as a whole.
 Each committee member will serve a three-year term.
 After committee members rotate off a committee, they cannot serve again on the same committee for a period of two years-this is not the case for alternates, who may serve again immediately.
 The committees will have three-year terms with staggered, yearly elections so two committee members rotate off a committee and two new members join every year.
-The position of the Chair will rotate and be elected by the committee as a whole each year.
-The Chair's Office will administer elections.
-Nominations are open and self-nominations are encouraged.